JuliaAI/MLJ.jl/docs/src/linear_pipelines.md

 ```

 A pipeline is just a model like any other.
 For example, we can
-evaluate it's performance on the data above:
+evaluate its performance on the data above:

 ```@example 7
 evaluate(pipe, X, y, resampling=CV(nfolds=3), measure=mae)